Quantum colored strings in the hole-doped $t$-$J_z$ model

+In the effective theory, we use a convention for the ordering of lattice sites: the lattice sites are arranged in one-dimensional ($1$D) path, with the coordinates $(x,\ y) = (L_x,\ 1)$, $\cdots$, $(1,\ 1)$, $(L_x,\ 2)$, $\cdots$, $(1,\ 2)$, $\cdots$.
+As a result, the Hamiltonian of the colored string in $t$-$J_z$ model consists of two categories:

-The effective theory for hole hopping processes can be classified into two categories: (1) \textit{diagonal interactions}, which are influenced by the distance between CPs, and (2) \textit{off-diagonal interactions}, which deform the CS, produce the \textbf{r}-\textbf{b} pair, and move CPs along the CS.
-Then, it is obvious that the $\pi$-phase shift happens at the CP location in each row.
+$H_{\text{d}}$ represents the \textit{diagonal interactions}, which are influenced by the distance between CPs, and latter represent \textit{off-diagonal interactions}, which deform the CS, produce the \textbf{r}-\textbf{b} pair, and move CPs along the CS.

-\textit{Diagonal interactions} - The violation of the AF bonds along the $y$-axis results in the diagonal interaction among CPs.
-In Fig.~\ref{fig02}(a), the displacement along the $x$-axis between the holons at row-$y$ and row-$(y+1)$, i.e., $\mathcal{X}^{(\text{CP})}_{y+1} - \mathcal{X}^{(\text{CP})}_y$, can be represented as {an effective} \textit{spin field} $\Gamma^z_{\bar{y}} \in \mathbb{Z}$ with integer values, where the absolute value $\vert \Gamma^z_{\bar{y}} \vert$ can exceed $1$.
-After checking the violated AF bonds, indicated by the red links in Fig.~\ref{fig02}, we clearly find that the energy loss is proportional to the distance $\vert \Gamma^z_{\bar{y}} \vert$.
+\textit{Diagonal interactions}---The violation of the AF bonds along the $y$-axis results in the diagonal interaction among CPs.
+After checking the violated AF bonds, we clearly find that the energy loss is proportional to the distance $\vert \Gamma^z_{\bar{y}} \vert$.
 This means that configurations with larger distances have higher energy values and are thus significantly discouraged in the ground state, reminiscent of the Nagaoka mechanism.
 Then, the sign of $\Gamma^z_{\bar{y}}$ depends on the relative direction between CPs, and it does not affect the interaction.
-The same features can also be found in the interactions between different species of CPs, as demonstrated in Fig.~\ref{fig02}(b,c).
+The same features can also be found in the interactions between different species of CPs [Appendix~\ref{App:A2}].